Ice Spiders

 Ice Spiders is a 2007 science fiction horror film which premiered on June 9, 2007 on the Syfy Channel.
-A team of young Winter Olympic hopefuls must slalom to safety when a hoard of giant mutated spiders spin their way out of a top secret laboratory.
+A team of young Winter Olympic hopefuls must slalom to safety when a horde of giant mutated spiders spin their way out of a top secret laboratory.
 Ice Spiders stars Patrick Muldoon, Vanessa Estelle Williams, Noah Bastian, K. Danor Gerald and Matt Whittaker and was released on DVD in 2007.

 Plot

 On a restricted side of a Utah mountain, Dr. April Sommers is working to create a new breed of spider with several other scientists.
 New teen arrival to the ski resort side of the mountain, Chad. challenges ski resort worker and retired Olympic skier Dan "Dash" Dashiell, to a race.
 When Dash reaches a large rocky slope, he turns back and goes down another way rather than risk a leg injury like the one that ruined his career.
 As Dash makes it to the bottom, he meets Dr. Sommers.
 While they talk for a while, Frank takes the teens inside the resort.
 Dr. Sommers returns to the lab, where she finds dead scientists everywhere.
 She finds the sole survivor cocooned in a spider web.
 He warns Dr. Sommers about the spiders escaping and then slowly dies.
 The last spider remaining at the lab, a mutated black widow, attacks her and forces her into a locked office where she sounds an alarm, alerting Professor Marks and Army Captain Baker, who are elsewhere on the mountain.

 Back at the lodge, Dash meets up with Ranger Rick who asks for assistance finding two missing hunters.
 They find the hunters' truck, a mutilated elk Dash assumes to have been killed by a bear.
 Together, they find the body of one of the hunters.
 When they reach a huge spider web, they find the other hunter, cocooned in the web.
 As they turn to run, Rick is snagged by a web and is dragged to a spider that kills him as Dash watches in horror.
 Dash makes it back to the hunters' truck and hot-wires it to get away.

 Back at the lab, Professor Marks, Captain Baker, and a squad of soldiers enter the compound and find Dr. Sommers, who tries to warn them of the danger.
 Inside the lab, the spider attacks and kills a soldier.
 Dr. Sommers steals records of the experiment and realizes Professor Marks deliberately accelerated the spiders' growth, which makes them larger, faster, and stronger; however, it also causes them great hunger and prevents the cold from killing them.
 Sommers was desperate to obtain sufficient amounts of spider webbing for new armor ideas.
 She drives back to the lodge.